Anugerah20/Typescriot-API/README.md

-# Name project News Night
+# Name project: News Night

 This project is a news fire that makes news content in America, there is a filter feature to select news by category